tirthyakamaldasgupta/django-rest-framework-token-authentication-demo/README.md

 ## Notes

 1. For the purpose of the demo a library called 'djoser' has been used which provides readymade auth APIs.

+2. For the purpose of the demo a SQLite file has been used as a database.

 ---